casper-ecosystem/PoV-design-spec/README.md

 # Proof-of-Victory NFT Design Specification
 This document outlines the metadata schema and modality selections chosen when installing [CEP-78](https://github.com/casper-ecosystem/cep-78-enhanced-nft) Proof-of-Victory NFT contracts.

+Proof-of-Victory (PoV) NFTs are on-chain certificates that allow for physical recognition of an individual's acheivement.
+While PoV's were created by the Casper Association to recognize hackathon winners, they may be used by other organizations and/or other events.

 ## Metadata
 Casper Association's Proof-of-Victory NFTs use the `CustomValidated` [NFTMetadataKind](https://github.com/casper-ecosystem/cep-78-enhanced-nft#nftmetadatakind) which requires that an NFT's metadata conform to a specified JSON schema.
 The schema used for PoV NFTs is below.